Amy Taylor, Executive Director

 Julieanne Pizarro, Fundraising & Staff Assistant

-Working closely with the Executive Director, her roles include prospecting funds and raising awareness, cultivating new and current corporate, public & private foundation, and individual relationships, organizing fundraising events and helping to implement the overall marketing and social media strategy for the Chicago chapter.
+Working closely with the Executive Director, her roles include prospecting funds and raising awareness, cultivating new and current corporate, public & private foundations, and individual relationships, organizing fundraising events and helping to implement the overall marketing and social media strategy for the Chicago chapter.
+She is also responsible for managing the team in areas of operations and human resources as well as supporting and maintaining the Young Professionals Board.

 Megan Walbergh, Program Manager